Receive all our news with our regulatory newsletter ‘ASD Link‘

 What is the due diligence statement?

-Due diligence is a preventive process that requires economic operators to verify that the products they import or sell in the European Union do not contribute to deforestation or forest degradation.
+Due diligence (or due diligence in English) is a preventive process that requires economic operators to verify that the products they import or sell in the European Union do not contribute to deforestation or forest degradation.

 It involves collecting, analysing, and retaining information to ensure the traceability of the products concerned from their origin to their placement on the European market.